animih/Discrete-optimiztion-course/README.md

 # Discrete-optimization-course

-A homework for discrete optimzation course of The UNiversity of Melbourne coursera course on discrete optimzation.
-By far, the best Coursera course I've took
+A homework for The University of Melbourne online-course on discrete optimzation.

+By far, the best Coursera course I've ever taken.